 The Missouri State University-Springfield Campus offers a spectrum of educational programs that respond to regional and statewide needs while striving for national and international excellence.
 Missouri State is an intellectual and creative resource for the Springfield metropolitan area, contributing to its economic development, social health, and cultural vitality through education, research, and professional outreach.
 The University collaborates with many communities and clientele throughout the region in order to bridge the socio-economic, cultural, and political gaps that exist among them.
 Missouri State continues to shape its structures and design its policies and practices to enhance its effectiveness as a key institution for the citizens of Missouri.

 The Missouri State University-Springfield Campus offers bachelor's, master's, specialist in education, and professional doctorate degrees, and is the host site for a cooperative doctorate degree in Educational Leadership with the University of Missouri-Columbia.
-As of 2015, the Springfield Campus offered programs through 44 academic departments organized in six academic colleges and the Darr School of Agriculture.
+The Springfield Campus offered programs through 45 academic departments organized in six academic colleges and the William H. Darr School of Agriculture.
 More than 150 academic programs and options are offered at the undergraduate level, leading to 11 undergraduate degrees.

 In the 1990's, mission enhancement funds were provided to Missouri State, enabling the institution to better serve the state’s need for a high-quality undergraduate/graduate institution.
 As a result, the Springfield Campus has become a major graduate education provider, offering more than 50 graduate degree programs and working with the University of Missouri to provide cooperative doctoral level programs.
 Graduate students comprise more than 15 percent of the campus’ total student population.
 Even with these changes, undergraduate education remains a priority, and implementation of selective admissions standards will continue, with a sensitivity to the needs of the 24-county service area and the state of Missouri.